NVIDIA-Omniverse/iot-samples/README.md

 Ensure the IoT Extension is enabled.

-Click on the `play` icon on the left toolbar of the USD Composer and the extension will animate to the `Velocity` value change in the IoT data
+Click on the `play` icon on the bootm right of the applications's viewport and the extension will animate to the `Velocity` value change in the IoT data

 ![open settings](readme-assets/docs/play_to_animate.png?raw=true)